Showaddywaddy on Tour 2014/15

 Showaddywaddy continue to tour, and the band are playing sold-out shows up and down the land!
 There are over 100 gigs on the list, which is testament to the band’s enduring appeal in what is Showaddywaddy’s 41st year on the road!

-Over the next 12 months the band will entertain crowds at some of their old favourite venues where they played in the 1970s and 1980s, including Newcastle City Hall, Stoke’s Victoria Theatre, and Portsmouth Guildhall, as well modern favourites such as Holmfirth Picturedrome.
-Showaddywaddy will be in most places throughout the UK from Scotland to the south coast - check out the band’s gig dates here, and go along fand find out why the band are getting rave reviews!
+In 2015, the band will entertain crowds at some of their old favourite venues where they played in the 1970s and 1980s, including Newcastle City Hall, Stoke’s Victoria Theatre, and Portsmouth Guildhall, as well modern favourites such as Holmfirth Picturedrome.
+Showaddywaddy will be in most places throughout the UK from Scotland to the south coast - check out the band’s gig dates here, and go along and find out why the band are getting rave reviews!

 Rare Material on Soundcloud!